tutcsis/SDCF/README.md

-# SDCF
 # The SDCF: Semi-automatically structured Dataset of Citation Functions #

-This repository stores an official dataset of citation functions of the paper, SDCF: Semi-automatically structured Dataset of Citation Functions.
+This repository stores an official dataset of citation functions of the paper **"SDCF: Semi-automatically structured Dataset of Citation Functions"**.
+This research aims to build a new dataset of citation functions.
+Our work was motivated by the fact that existing datasets consist of limited labels and contains few instances.
+Moreover, most of existing labels of citation function were built using limited research scopes.

-Summary of our repository contribution:
+The contribrution of this paper provided in this repository are:
 1. A new labeling scheme of citation functions containing five coarse labels and 21 fine-grained labels.
 2. A labeling guidance for annotators.
-3. A development dataset of citation functions which consists of 5,668 manually labeled instances.
+3. [A development dataset](https://github.com/tutcsis/SDCF/tree/main/Development%20datasets), which consists of 5,668 manually labeled instances.
-4. A final dataset of citation functions which consists of 1,840,815 automatically labeled instances.
+4. [A final dataset](), which consists of 1,840,815 automatically labeled instances.

 ## Proposed System Architecture ##
-This is the whole system architecture for building the dataset, which consists of two sub-stages.
-First, this research proposes a new labeling scheme of citation functions that has not been covered in existing works.
-Second, we develop a new dataset of citation functions using semiautomatic approach.
-The approach is started by creating a development dataset through manually labeled dataset, and the final dataset which is labeled autmatically using the best model obtained from previous step.
-Moreover, we apply the Active Learning method as a low resurce scenario.
+The proposed dataset was developed by following two sub-stages.
+* In the first stage, this research proposes a new labeling scheme of citation functions.
+* In the second stage, we develop a new dataset of citation functions using semiautomatic approach.
+  * The semiautomatic approach is implemented by creating a development dataset (manually labeled dataset), and the final dataset (autmatically labeled dataset).
+* Furthermore, we apply the Active Learning (AL) method as low resurce scenarios.

+The whole stages of dataset building is shown in the following figure.

 ![picture alt](https://github.com/tutcsis/SDCF/blob/main/Images/new-whole-diagram.png "Title is optional")

-This is the active learning scenario
+The below figure represents the AL approach:
 ![picture alt](https://github.com/tutcsis/SDCF/blob/main/Images/New-Active-Learning.png "Title is optional")

 ## Labeling scheme of citation functions ##